-Dr Costas Karageorghis is a reader in sport psychology and Divisional Lead for Sport, Health and Exercise Sciences.
+Costas Karageorghis is a professor of sport and exercise psychology and Divisional Lead for Sport, Health and Exercise Sciences at Brunel University London.
 From 2009-14, he served as Deputy Head (Research) of the former School of Sport and Education and led preparations for two REF2014 subject submissions (Sports-Related and Education).
 Costas has established an international reputation for his research into the psychological, psychophysiological and neurophysiological effects of music.
-He has captured 26 research grants during his academic career including, most recently, an ESRC project grant (2018-20).
+He has captured 26 research grants during his academic career including, most recently, an ESRC project grant (2018-21).

 Costas’s music research has been featured in newspapers around the world; most recently in the Times, Independent, New York Times, Wall Street Journal, Washington Post and Sydney Morning Herald.
 In both 2011 and 2016 he was the recipient of the Sportesse Award for Sport and Exercise Sciences at the annual conference of the British Association of Sport and Exercise Sciences (BASES).
 The awards were for new theoretical and mechanistic work in the area of music and physical activity.
 He is currently working on multi-modal stimulation during physical activity that entails the use of music, video images, virtual reality and visual primes.
 Such work is oriented towards enhancing people's sensory experiences during physical activity, with a view to increasing exercise adherence and promoting public health.